by Donna Miranda | photos by Bernie Cervantes

 The early success of TMC is due to the strong leadership and openness of its medical director Dr. Victor de la Cruz.
 His “hands-on” management style – sitting in weekly implementation meetings, watching out for potentially conflicting clinical practices that may arise in carrying out the EINC—and his fervent support for the program has been instrumental in the rapid but fine-tuned implementation of the program.
 As well as making sure that the necessary changes are adapted according to the hospital’s available resources, needs and capacities.
 Already some significant changes in the hospital’s policy, physical environment and practice have been put in place such as the complete realignment of staffing that allows frequent monitoring of mother-baby dyads; construction of wooden wedges to allow mothers a semi-upright position during delivery; use of a unique EINC wrap for babies in skin-to-skin contact; revision of admission forms and doctors’ orders reflecting EINC practices; and promoting EINC awareness among patients by continuously showing the EINC video material at the outpatients waiting.
 Additionally, an EINC-friendly floor plan is already underway and included in the hospital’s next renovation budget.

-of mother-baby dyads at least 9 times a day
+Complete realignment of staffing has allowed close monitoring of mother-baby dyads at least 9 times a day |

 Surely change is never easy and Dr. De la Cruz is quick to remark that the process was not one without some resistances.
 But not enough reason to give up.
 In fact he proudly shares that “my strategy was to keep close to those who were most resistant (to the changes), constantly convincing them to give it a try.
 At first they were hesitant but unwavering persuasion eventually won them over.”